haleymac/BIOF501_Project/README.md

 [GM18507 lymphoblastoid cell line](https://catalog.coriell.org/0/Sections/Search/Sample_Detail.aspx?Ref=GM18507).

-Four .bam files containing single cell whole genome sequencing data that has been aligned to the GRCH37-lite version of the human reference genome have been included in the /input folder in this repository.
+Four .bam files containing single cell whole genome sequencing data that has been aligned to the GRCH37-lite version of the human reference genome have been included in the /input folder in the student jupyter notebook.
 These cells were FACS-sorted by cell-cycle state prior to sequencing, and imaged to ensure they were alive.
 The individual information for each cell can be accessed in the A90553C_metadata.csv file included in this repository.
 The four cells included in this repository are all alive.
 Two of the cells were in G1 prior to sequencing, and two were in S phase.
 The workflow can be run on these cells to generate alignment quality metrics for each cell, which can then be compared between the two conditions (see *results* section).

-The reference genome these cell genomes were originally aligned to, and therefore the reference included in this repository to be run with cells in the workflow is the GRCH37-lite version of the human reference genome.
+The reference genome these cell genomes were originally aligned to, and therefore the reference included in the student Jupyter notebook to be run with cells in the workflow is the GRCH37-lite version of the human reference genome.
 It can be downloaded here:

 [GRCH37-lite](https://www.bcgsc.ca/downloads/genomes/9606/hg19/1000genomes/bwa_ind/genome)